ericrkuo/GameMakerDSL/ExampleInput.md

 ```

 ## Version 4
-Main changes
+Applying feedback from user studies
-- Polish definition of stages and levels (more similar to substages in mario)
+- Polish definition of stages and levels (more similar to substages in mario) by introducing concept of substages
 - Array-like declaration of walls
+- Wall declaration uses coordinate syntax, and now can have multiple coordinates per wall declaration

 ```js
 /**